NRA sues MD officials over Glock pistol ban

 The advocacy groups filed their lawsuit in federal court challenging the law on Second Amendment grounds hours after Maryland Gov. Wes Moore signed the legislation, which bans the manufacture, sale, purchase, receipt or transfer of “machine-gun-convertible pistols.”

 The law defines such pistols as semiautomatic firearms with cruciform trigger bars that can easily be turned into machine guns by installing or attaching a pistol converter, sometimes called a “Glock switch,” as a replacement for the slide’s backplate.
-Maryland State Police would be required to adopt regulations to implement the legislation, including the publication of a list of banned machine-gun-convertible pistols.
+Maryland State Police will be required to adopt regulations to implement the legislation, including the publication of a list of banned machine-gun-convertible pistols.

 The NRA, joined by the Firearms Policy Coalition and Second Amendment Foundation, named Moore as well as Maryland Attorney General Anthony Brown and State Police Superintendent Michael Jackson as defendants.
 Their lawsuit is likely to be joined by another legal challenge from local Second Amendment group Maryland Shall Issue.
 That organization’s president, Mark Pennak, said Wednesday that his group would be filing a complaint “shortly.”

-Spokespeople for Moore, Brown and Jackson did not immediately respond to requests for comment.
 The ban was hailed by gun control groups as a critical measure in response to “DIY machine guns” appearing at crime scenes throughout the state.
 It sets penalties of up to three years in prison or a maximum fine of $5,000 for violations and is slated to go into effect Jan.
 1, 2027.

 In their complaint, the NRA said that Glock and Glock-style pistols are “among the most popular firearms in the nation,” though if the law is enforced, “ordinary Marylanders will have no way to lawfully acquire these common, constitutionally protected arms.”
 They noted that pistol converters are already illegal under federal and state law.